sustainable and ecological, yet still economical

 The global environment also benefits from the shortened construction time with the new method: CO2 pollution is significantly reduced.
 To illustrate how big the impact of the streamlined logistics and shorter construction time is compared with conventional methods, let’s compare the CO2 impact of renovating a 17-kilometer stretch of highway: With our company’s new method, the CO2 impact is 37,673 kilograms.
 With the conventional method, 863,537 kilograms are released.

-With Underbold, our customers have achieved a 78% reduction in CO2 compared to conventional methods.
+With Underbold, our customers have achieved a 78% reduction in CO2 emissions compared to conventional methods.

 Ecological & Sustainable